GovindSuresh/govindsuresh.github.io/_posts/2019-12-18-reducing-bias-in-toxic-comments.md

 ![LSTM](/assets/images/LSTM_gif.gif "LSTM")

 {:.image-caption}
-*Inner workings of an LSTM cell.
-Credit: [Raimi Karim](https://towardsdatascience.com/animated-rnn-lstm-and-gru-ef124d06cf45)*
+*Inner workings of an LSTM cell - Credit: [Raimi Karim](https://towardsdatascience.com/animated-rnn-lstm-and-gru-ef124d06cf45)*

 The LSTM alleviates this by reducing the information the model needs to remember and also scaling up the importance of words which it learns to be important to solving the problem.